dmitrymyl/peakflow/README.md

 ## Software dependencies

-There are two ways to manage dependencies in this pipeline: a conda environment and a singularity container.
+There are two ways to manage dependencies in this pipeline: a conda environment and a container.
+The container is the prefered option to use.

 ### Apptainer/Singularity container

-See `Apptainer` definition file to build a container yourself.
+The Apptainer/Singularity container is available at `oras://docker.io/dmitrymyl/peakflow-apptainer:latest`.
+See `Apptainer` or `Dockerfile` definition file to build a container yourself.

 ### Conda environment
 conda environment file is `conda.yml`.